The chipper is recovering well, and will be in play in August.

-The slope will be reduced in able to use it as a spare hole in the future.
+The slope has been reduced to use it as a spare hole in the future.

 Please use the old 1st green for practice.
 The bunker on the chipper can still be used with the green closed.

 Some tree removal will occur in June at the 14th tee area in order to extend use of the tee.

 Other potentially dangerous trees will be removed.

 Recent dry weather has seen the course return to good, dry conditions.
 Green conditiobns are very good.

 Due to high rounds, we ask all members to repair pitch marks (plus 1 or 2 more) each green, carry and use a full sand bucket.

 Keep the sand bucket in the car, are re-use each visit.

 Agronomist Visit April 2020